introgreek/introgreek.github.io/docs/03-textbook/exam-3/4-pres.md

 ## The First Principal Part

-We have spent a lot of time until now with the third and sixth principal parts in learning about the aorist tense, the tense of instantaneous or completed actions in the past, in all voices.
-We will move now to the other principal part that you've been asked to memorize for new verbs, the **first principal part**, which we will use to build the forms of the **present tense**.
+We have spent a lot of time until now with the third and now sixth principal parts in learning about the aorist tense, the tense of instantaneous or completed actions in the past, in all three voices.
+We will move now to the other principal part that you've been asked to work with for new verbs, the **first principal part**, which we will use to build the forms of the **present tense**.

 ***

 ## Present Tense

-The **present** tense, as discussed [in the verb overview](overview#verb-aspects), indicates an action that is occurring right now.
+The **present** tense, as discussed [in the verb overview](../exam-1/verbs-overview#verb-aspects), indicates an action that is occurring right now.
 While the translation of the aorist is pretty narrowly defined (as the simple past tense of a verb, often its "-ed" form), there are a few different ways in which we can translate the present tense.
 Here are a few examples:

 * "They order" (simple present)
 * "They are ordering" (progressive present)
 * "They do order" (emphatic present)

 These are all present tense versions of the same verb, "to order", in the 3rd person plural; each version refers to an action that is happening now.
 The variations simply cover different types of action:
-* the simple present, like the aorist, implies an instantaneous action;
+* the simple present, like the aorist, implies an instantaneous, one-and-done action;
 * the progressive present indicates an action that is in the process of happening;
 * and the emphatic present, as the name implies, emphasizes an action and is also used in questions (e.g., "do they order?").